 To claim constructive dismissal, you must be able to point to a major or significant breach of your employment contract by your employer and your resignation in response to that breach must not be unreasonably delayed.
 Acting quickly in resigning after a major or significant breach is critical, as any delay could be interpreted as you waiving your employer’s breach of contract – at which point the argument of constructive dismissal can no longer be raised.

 Employers are not infallible and any investigation into your alleged misconduct or poor performance can become flawed for a variety of reasons, whether these are procedural irregularities or substantive failures in considering evidence.

 Flaws in an investigation do not automatically mean you will face serious sanction or dismissal.
-Your employer must first investigate and then decide whether there is sufficient evidence to raise disciplinary proceedings against you.
-As part of the disciplinary stage, you should be allowed to raise your concerns about any investigation, so the individual handling your disciplinary case can look into them.
-Also, if you feel the flawed investigation has led to a detrimental disciplinary decision, you will still be able to raise these matters at your appeal hearing.
+Your employer must first investigate and then make a decision whether there is sufficient evidence to raise disciplinary proceedings against you.
+As part of the disciplinary stage, you should be afforded opportunities to explain your concerns about any investigation.
+This will afford the individual handling your disciplinary case the opportunity to look into your concerns.
+Also, if you feel the flawed investigation has led to a detrimental disciplinary decision being taken against you, you will still have an opportunity to raise these matters at your appeal hearing.

 You should be given notice of the reason you have been called to any formal meeting and what you can expect to be discussed.
 This is to allow transparency in the disciplinary process and ensure matters are dealt with as openly as possible.

-You should be forewarned before any disciplinary meeting of the possible outcome of that meeting, for example a final written warning or dismissal.
+In relation to any disciplinary meeting, you should be forewarned before any meeting of the possible outcome of that meeting, for example a final written warning or dismissal.
 The rationale behind this is to allow you the opportunity to properly prepare for the meeting and so you cannot be surprised if that sanction is then later applied to you.

 Since May 2014, to bring any type of unfair dismissal claim you are required to do two main things: